hyosung11/Launch-School/Courses/journal.md

 11:02 The learning never stops with programming.
 Going over more and more problems.
 Be ready with a good algorithm.

 11:31 I want to watch the Carabao Cup with Chelsea and Liverpool now.

+12:31 Halftime of Carabao Cup final which is 0 - 0.